apache/flink/docs/content/docs/connectors/datastream/file_sink.md

 In addition to the bucket assigner, the RowFormatBuilder allows the user to specify:

  - Custom RollingPolicy : Rolling policy to override the DefaultRollingPolicy
- - bucketCheckInterval (default = 1 min) : Millisecond interval for checking time based rolling policies
+ - bucketCheckInterval (default = 1 min) : Interval for checking time based rolling policies

 Basic usage for writing String elements thus looks like this: